medialab/xan/docs/cmd/search.md

 This command usually does not care about the input's encoding.
 However, some search modes need to operate on unicode characters directely and therefore expect valid UTF-8.
-This is the case for -u/--url-prefix & -L/--levenshtein.
+This is only the case for -u/--url-prefix, -L/--levenshtein and -D/--damerau-levenshtein.

 Usage:
     xan search [options] --non-empty [<input>]